-For models with a built-in switch, such as the ASA 5505 adaptive security appliance, show debug messages for VLAN assignment and switchport command-caused events and errors using the debug switch manager command in privileged EXEC mode.
+To show debug messages for switch port models with a built-in switch, such as the ASA 5505 adaptive security appliance, show debug messages for VLAN assignment, and switchport command-caused events and errors, use the debug switch manager command in privileged EXEC mode.
 To stop showing debug messages for switch ports, use the no form of this command.